ShawnNiu/Js-Spec-Gen/markdown/chartformatstring.md

 # ChartFormatString Object (JavaScript API for Excel)

-Represents the characters in chart object like chart title, chart axis title, etc.
+Represents the substring in chart related objects that contains text, like ChartTitle object, ChartAxisTitle object, etc.

 ## Properties